ziomarajimenez/ziomarajimenez/README.md

 ## <div align="center"> Hello, I'm Ziomara! 👋 </div>

-- 👨🏻‍💻 I’m a front-end developer and biochemistry engineer
+- 👨🏻‍💻 I’m a front-end developer
-- 👯 I love how technology allows us to colaborate and create multiple solutions to the same problem and brings people together with different backgrounds and interests.
-I’m really interested in working in projects with impact.
+- 👯 I love how technology allows us to colaborate and create multiple solutions to the same problem and how it brings people together with different backgrounds and interests.
 - ⚡ I’m currently developing projects with React
 - 🐶 Fun facts: I play basketball and I love dogs